This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 Please note: This 5 ingredient coconut apple dog treat recipe does not require a flour conversion whereas the above cat recipe does.

 Want a 3 ingredient dog treat recipe?
-Following the above cat treat recipe, you could make something like coconut cinnamon apple dog treats.
+Following the cat treat recipe, you could make something like coconut apple cinnamon dog treats.

 1) 1 cup coconut flour

 3) 2 tablespoons raw honey

 4) 3-4 tablespoons coconut oil, softened

 Other options for this dog cookie is you can make coconut pumpkin dog treats, coconut sweet potato dog treat, or coconut banana dog treats simply by swapping the applesauce.